 What are the basic functions of the immune system?

 The first and foremost function of the immune system is, undoubtedly, protection or immunity.
-Immunity is basically the ability of an organism to combat viruses, bacteria, diseases, and infections without causing self-harm.
+Immunity is basically an organism’s ability to combat viruses, bacteria, diseases, and infections without causing self-harm.

-In particular, the immune system is a very extensive network of organs, glands, cells, and hormones.
+In particular, the immune system is an extensive network of organs, glands, cells, and hormones.
 Nevertheless, the functions that it serves is confined to the protection of the body.
 The functions of the immune system are as follows.